hongjiaherng/storm-damage-detection/README.md

    cd <path-to-repo>
    ```

-2. Create a new venv: Use either `env-cuda.yml` or `env-cpu.yml` file based on your hardware
+2. Create a new venv: Use either `env-cuda.yml` or `env-cpu.yml` file based on your hardware _(Some actions needed in this file if you aren't on Linux)_.

    ```bash
    # For CUDA-compatible GPU: